Skip to Content

 Thrips

 Thrips are small black insects that feed on the fluids from your plant’s leaves.
-Your corn plant’s leaves will become silver or develop brown stripes as a result of them.
+Your corn plant’s leaves will become silver or develop brown stripes due to them.

 To get rid of thrips, thoroughly rinse the leaves with water.
 Spray the plant with the same mixture as before, giving special attention to diseased leaves.